William Herbert, 3rd Earl of Pembroke KG, PC (1580-1630)

 This portrait, or that at the Bodleian Library, must have been used by Van Dyck as the model for his posthumous portrait of the 3rd Earl at Wilton.

 Oil painting on canvas, William Herbert, 3rd Earl of Pembroke KG, PC (1580-1630) by Daniel Mytens the elder (Delft c.1590 – The Hague 1648).
-Full length portrait, turned to the right, dressed in black with white lace collar and cuffs, holding staff of office as Lord Chamberlain, his hat on a table, right; wearing blue collar of Garter.
+A full-length portrait, turned to the right, dressed in black with white lace collar and cuffs, holding staff of office as Lord Chamberlain, his hat on a table, right; wearing blue collar of Garter.

 Marks and inscriptions